futureofcoding/futureofcoding.org/about.md

 1. As the fabric of the world becomes software, and those that can manipulate software become powerful magicians.

 2. Learning to communicate with computers teaches one how to think more clearly, precisely, and powerfully.

+These reasons, among many others, mean there is a lot of value in learning to code.
+This is why almost everyone who hears that I "teach coding to children" asks if I can teach them to code.
+However, the current cost of learning to code is high.
+Lowering this cost could vastly improve the world.

-## Usability is poor
+## The usability our tools is poor

-However, the langauges and tools that we currently use to communicate with computers have poor usability:
+The cost of learning to code is high because the langauges and tools that we currently use to communicate with computers have poor usability:

 1. They require hundreds of hours grueling of practice to learn to use.